 Keeping up with all of the tomes on your bookshelf can be a real challenge.
 Over time you may forget which novels you own, or spend time searching for one only to find that you don’t actually have it.
 Maybe you just want to organize your collection in a way a physical bookshelf can’t handle.
-Here are four Android apps that can help you stay on top of things.
+Here are three Android apps that can help you stay on top of things.

 1. Personal Library

 Think of Personal Library as, well, your virtual personal library.
 The app helps you document all of the books on your bookshelves.
 You can do so manually, adding in the title, author, publisher, and whatever other information you would like to remember, such as whether a book is in paperback or hardcover.
 Alternatively, you can scan the ISBN.
 Once everything’s added, you can browse manually or search for specific titles.
 The app doesn’t cost a thing to use, and it’s free of ads.

 If you need all of your apps to sport Material Design, My Library delivers.
 This brown-colored app can pull in novels from your Google Books account, but you’re also able to manually add texts or scan books directly.
 You’re able to organize your library into shelves with the default options keeping track of which books you’ve read, which you haven’t, and what you’re reading now.
 It could be just what you need to prevent a book from rotting away forgotten in the corner of your room.
 But if you want to keep track of as much information on each book as you can, this free app isn’t the one for you.

 Book Catalogue is another option that’s starting to show its age, but while the interface is unapologetically barebones, the background image provides it with a bit of charm.
 As for functionality, much of what has been said above can be repeated here.
 You can even keep track of whether a book has been autographed, when you started reading, and when you finished.
 There’s space to leave general notes without having to mark up your book’s margins.
 The app is free to use, but if you fall in love with it, there’s a place inside to send the developer a donation.